 Are you spending hours trying to find someone online by username? perhaps your child, best friend, or partner’s social network accounts?
 You know they’re active on social networks but your not finding much.
 Pretty frustrating.

-Facebook, cash app, snap chat, all have search bars inside their apps to allowing you to search for people by name.
+Facebook, cash app, snap chat, all have search bars inside their apps to allow you to search for people by name.
 Unfortunately, if the name is common, or indeed fake, it may return hundreds of results to look through.
 Lucky for us, you can speed this process up.

-We want to clarify, we’re not telling you how to do this so you can cyber stalk someone online.
-Its important you have the skills to find people online by username so you can protect your own identity.
+We want to clarify, we’re not telling you how to do this so you can cyber-stalk someone online.
+It’s important you have the skills to find people online by username so you can protect your own identity.
 Or, perhaps you need to protect your family or discover some new information about your partner.

 What will we cover? we’ll introduce you to social network URL patterns and how you can take advantage of them to find someone online.
-We’ll chat about APIs and JSON, what it are and how you can use them.
+We’ll chat about APIs and JSON, what they are and how you can use them.
 And, we’ll also cover reverse lockups and how they can quickly find users across hundreds of websites.
 Finally, we’ll show you two tricks that online experts can use to find users in social networks where the network hides the profile.

-Also, we suggest you try out these techniques to lookup your own user accounts and see what data you leak online.
+Also, we suggest you try out these techniques to look up your own user accounts and see what data you leak online.
 You might need to up your own personal security if you find too much!

 - Facebook: 2.85 Billion Users